desmondlzy/desmondlzy.github.io/index.md

 I am an undergraduate student in [Department of Computer Science and Engineering][cse-web], [the Chinese University of Hong Kong][cuhk-web].
 I am expected to finish my BSc. in Computer Science in 2021.
 Check my [resume][my-resume] for more information.

-### Research Experience
+### Research Projects

-Starting from my first year in CUHK, I have been working on different research topics.
+My research interest falls in the intersection of computer graphics and machine learning.

-In the summer of 2019, I, together with my partner Yuxiao Qu, did an NLP research project, advised by [Prof. Michael Lyu][michael-web].
+In the summer of 2019, I, together with my partner Yuxiao Qu, worked on an NLP project, advised by [Prof. Michael Lyu][michael-web].
 We tried to devise a black-box method to attack state-of-the-art text classification models.
-In the end of that summer, our project was awarded *Best Project* by the faculty.
+Our project was awarded *Best Project* by the faculty out of 40+ projects.

 In my third year of study, I received Professor Charles Kao Scholarship and worked with [Prof. Anand Sarwate][anand-web] at Rutgers University.
-We focused on that using a computationally inexpensive classifier such as SVM on data in an intermediate layer to do binary classification, and therefore save the computation.
+We focused on using a computationally inexpensive classifier such as SVM on an intermediate layer to do binary classification, and save the computation in the rest part of the neural nets.
+The project has promising application.

 Right now, I am working with [Prof. Fu Chi Wing][philip-web] and his PhD student [Xu Hao][xuhao-web], on a project in the field of computational design.